stanbaek/ece387/docs/Labs/Lab9_SLAM.md

     :align: center
     ```

-1. Use a gamepad to manually control the robot and explore the maze.
+1. Use a gamepad to manually control the robot and navigate the maze.
 Run the following command to start the gamepad controller:

     ```bash
     ros2 launch lab4_gamepad gamepad.launch.py